dbitca/PAD_LABS/README.md

 # Recipe Microservice Endpoints

-#### NOTE: In order for the microservice to run correctly, access the POST endpoints first.
-Specifically, addRecipe.
+#### NOTE: The endpoints enumerated below are the endpoints contained in the POSTMAN collection.

 ### `GET /status`